art29405/clickable-table/README.md

 4. Move "activeCell.innerText = newData" to under status200
 5. Exclude editing column if needed (column count start from 0)
 6. Modify remove-row script if needed
+7. Modify column number that use dropdown option input in function name "positionInputContainer" and "saveData"
+8. Modify option value in function name "positionInputContainer"

 ## Usage